Alpine Certification

 Level I

 The Alpine Level I assessment is the first step in your exciting career as a ski instructor.
 Many instructors take this assessment their first season teaching.
 While this is an assessment event, coaching will be provided.
 This is unique to the Alpine Level I assessment.
-During the two days, your NRM education staff member/assessor will help you to understand the skiing and teaching requirements defined by the PSIA National Certification Standards.
+During the two days, your NRM education staff member/assessor will help guide you through the assessment in all three modules.

 Level II